-Acoustic mesh can be woven from a wide range of mesh types, from plain square mesh with a greater open % area, to complex Dutch, Reverse Dutch and Twilled weave patterns designed to produce much finer open area and sound attenuation qualities.
-The latter are far more common in most acoustic applications.
+Acoustic mesh can be woven from a wide range of mesh types, from plain square mesh with a greater open % area, to complex Dutch, Reverse Dutch, and Twilled weave patterns designed to produce a much finer open area and sound attenuation qualities.
+The latter is far more common in most acoustic applications.

 Our experienced weavers bring many years of experience and knowledge in weaving acoustic mesh.
 What sets us apart is our efficiency and accuracy – for example, we continually measure the Rayl value of the mesh as it’s being woven and can make minute tweaks to ensure that it stays in specification even before it’s officially certified to the Rayl value in our quality lab.